onkwon/yaboot/README.md

 ## NOTE

 * Don't forget to lock flash from reading, using SOC protection mechanism
 * Make sure the written new image at temporal flash slot is valid one before updating BootOpt.
-Otherwise you lose the control
+Otherwise you will get stuck booting